Battle of Oriskany: Battle

-Contrary to the plan, the Indians lying in wait opened fire on the rear of the column, taking the Patriots completely by surprise.
+Contrary to the plan, the Indigenous warriors lying in wait opened fire prematurely, however, the Patriots were taken completely by surprise.
 Colonel Ebenezer Cox was leading the 1st Regiment (Canajoharie district), and he was shot off his horse and killed in the first volley.
 Herkimer turned his horse to see the action and was struck by a ball that shattered his leg and killed the horse.
 Several of his officers carried him to a beech tree and urged him to retire from further danger.
 He defiantly replied, "I will face the enemy", and calmly sat leaning against the tree smoking a pipe and giving directions and words of encouragement to the men nearby.

 The trap had been sprung too early, and portions of the column had not yet entered the ravine.
-Most of these men panicked and fled; some of the attacking Indians pursued them, resulting in a string of dead and wounded that extended for several miles.
-Between the loss of the column rear and those killed or wounded in the initial volleys, only about one half of Herkimer's men were still fighting 30 minutes into the battle.
+Most of these men panicked and fled; some of the attacking warriors pursued them, resulting in a string of dead and wounded that extended for several miles (kilometers).
+Between the loss of the column rear and those killed or wounded in the initial volleys, only about half of Herkimer's men were still fighting 30 minutes into the battle.
 Some of the attackers who were not armed with muskets waited for the flash of an opponent's musket fire before rushing to attack with the tomahawk.
-Mohawk warrior Louis Atayataronghta was fighting with Herkimer's men, and he shot one of the enemies whose fire had been devastatingly accurate, noting that "every time he rises up he kills one of our men".
+During the battle, Oneida leader Louis Akiatonharónkwen (Joseph Lewis Cook) shot and killed an enemy warrior whose musket fire was devastatingly accurate, noting that "every time he rises up he kills one of our men".

 Herkimer's men eventually rallied, fighting their way out of the ravine to the crest to its west.
 John Johnson was concerned about the militia's tenacity, so he returned to the British camp and requested some reinforcements from St. Leger, returning with 70 men.
 A thunderstorm caused a one-hour break in the fighting, during which Herkimer regrouped his militia on the higher ground.
 He instructed his men to fight in pairs; while one man fired and reloaded, the other waited and then only fired if attacked.
 They were to keep at least one weapon loaded at all times to reduce the effectiveness of the tomahawk attacks.

-Ranger John Butler took time during the thunderstorm to question some of the captives, and thus learned about the three-cannon signal.
-Johnson and his reinforcements arrived, and Butler convinced them to turn their coats inside out to disguise themselves as a relief party coming from the fort.
-When the fighting restarted, Johnson and the rest of his Royal Yorkers joined the battle, but Patriot Captain Jacob Gardinier recognized the face of a Loyalist neighbor.
-Close combat continued for some time, often hand-to-hand between men who were neighbors.
+Butler took time during the thunderstorm to question some of the captives, and thus learned about the three-cannon signal.
+Reinforcements from the Royal Yorkers arrived, and Butler convinced them to turn their coats inside out to disguise themselves as a relief party coming from the fort.
+When the fighting resumed, the Royal Yorkers advanced, but the ruse failed when Patriot Captain Jacob Gardinier recognized the face of a Loyalist neighbor.
+Close combat continued for some time, often hand-to-hand between men who had been neighbors.